Returning to Exercise? Want to Change Things Up? Here’s How to Get StartedExercise and Nutrition

 Plank variations include: standard plank on toes and forearms, modified plank on knees and forearms, performing the plank on toes and with straight arms (in push-up form) instead of on elbows, with straight arms and on knees, or on an elevated surface such as a bench or counter.”

-For further questions or assistance, please email Mathieu.firstname.lastname@example.org, call 239-424-3220, or stop by one of our Healthy Life Centers in Cape Coral or Babcock Ranch.
+For further questions or assistance, please reach out to Mathieu.firstname.lastname@example.org, call us at 239-424-3220, or stop by one of our Healthy Life Centers in Cape Coral or Babcock Ranch.